djalbat/easy/README.md

 ## Usage

-If you're building with [Node.js](http://nodejs.org) the usage is as follows:
+If you are building with [Node.js](http://nodejs.org) the usage is as follows:

 ```js
 var easyui = require('easyui'),